GonzalezRvirus/RubenGonzalez.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in studying viruses and evolution, focusing on the genetic and ecological implications of viral evolution.

 Currently, I am a predoctoral researcher in the [laboratory](https://sfelenalab.csic.es) of Professor Santiago F. Elena.
+My research focuses on the genetic and ecological implications of viral evolution, studying viruses as complex adaptive systems and using *Arabidopsis thaliana* as host.
+We carry on our research at the Institute for Integrative Systems Biology [(I²SysBio)](https://www.uv.es/institute-integrative-systems-biology-i2sysbio/en/institute-integrative-systems-biology-i-sysbio.html)

+##Contact

+**Mail**: ruben.gonzalez@csic.es